 You will be asked to demonstrate your procedural knowledge, by being given a few simulated emergencies to deal with.
 Make sure you have practised every emergency from Module 7 and that your team is aware of the actions you will take.
 If you bring an observer they may be asked questions about typical emergencies that could influence their role.
 This could be incursion by a member of the public, or it might even be something like pilot incapacitation.
 Do they know how to activate the Return to Home facility?

 At some point you will have to demonstrate, on each test aircraft, a loss of control link.
 We are not just checking that the aircraft performs as it should, but also that you are performing as you should.
 Make sure you follow the emergency procedure laid out in your operations manual.

 The reason you chose Flyby Technology was because you wanted to be trained properly and to set very high standards.
 That means that you will have approached your training with the same correct mindset.
 Whilst you are being assessed on your flying skills, we are also obliged to make sure that you have a professional approach to your flying.
 If you follow our training, and approach the test in the way you intend to do your everyday flying, then we will be delighted.
 At that point you will also be the newest professional pilot in the UK.
-You will most certainly be worthy of our recommendation to the CAA for issue of your Permission for Commercial Operation.
+You will most certainly be worthy of our recommendation to the CAA for issue of your GVC.